Identification of inertial modes in the solar convection zone: Summary and conclusion

-Differential rotation is perhaps the most important feature lacking in our model preventing an optimal match with the observed frequencies.
-However, it is not essential for the identification of the modes.
+Differential rotation {and density stratification are} perhaps the most important features missing in our model.
+However, they are not essential for the identification of the modes.
 Our aim here is to provide the initial identification of the modes as a starting step towards more refined models, hoping to spark interest from the community in developing inertial wave models involving differential rotation, magnetic fields, and other effects.
 Such models, although numerically challenging, are in principle straightforward to develop.
-More refined inertial wave models are potentially very valuable to understand and characterize turbulent processes in the solar convective zone \citep{gizon2021,bekki2022}, but just as well in the convective zones of other stars where oscillations in the inertial range have been detected \citep[e.g.][]{ouazzani2020}.
+More refined inertial wave models \citep[e.g.][]{bekki2022} are potentially very valuable to understand and characterize turbulent processes in the solar convective zone \citep{gizon2021}, but just as well in the convective zones of other stars where oscillations in the inertial range have been detected \citep[e.g.][]{ouazzani2020}.
 Inertial-wave-based helio/asteroseismology has great potential and might give us new insights into the interior dynamics of the Sun and the stars.